-Not about the Boy-Who-Lived, or the savior of the wizarding world, but about Harry.
+Not because he was the Boy-Who-Lived, or the savior of the wizarding world, but about Harry.

 Was that too much to ask for?

-Harry gave a sad sigh, trying unsuccessfully to push those thoughts out of his mind.
+Harry sighed and rested his cheek against the cold floorboard, trying unsuccessfully to push those thoughts out of his mind.

-It would certainly put him out of his misery and there would be no more pain.
+It would certainly put him out of his misery.
+There wouldn't be anymore pain…

 He wasn't sure about that.

-But Voldemort had killed his parents, and he was the one who made his life this way.
+Voldemort had been the one who murdered his parents.
+He was the one who made his life this way.
 If anything, he was going to finish this war for his parents because they sacrificed so much for him.

 They sacrificed their lives for him.

-He would do it to honor their sacrifices and hopefully make them proud.
+Harry wanted honor their sacrifices, and hopefully make them proud.

-His friends did mean a lot to him and he was forever grateful to have had them by his side during all those difficult times, but they have each other and their families, so he wouldn't be missed too much right?
+His friends did mean a lot to him and he was forever grateful to have had them by his side during all those difficult times.
+But they have each other and their families, so Harry wouldn't be missed too much, right?

 The many thoughts continued to swirl around his mind, until his eyelids began to feel heavy and he let them fall shut, the exhaustion from the day starting to settle in.